sonrabakarim/barlkk/_posts/2015-08-01-reflecting-on-react-native-development.md

 -- Review your Keychain and what’s configured there as well
 - In the end what worked for me was to close the main Xcode window *with the archive Organizer window still open*, which I tried in desperation after 2 hours of a whole lotta no such luck otherwise.
 Weird, right?

-## Developing with Xcode 7 for iOS 9
+## Upgrading an existing app for Xcode 7 and iOS 9

 If you're using Webpack Dev Server to host your application you'll need to update your `Info.plist` to ease security restrictions.
 Meteor was anticipated to [have this problem](https://github.com/meteor/meteor/issues/4560) way back in June.
 Here's more info and a [workaround for HTTP connections](https://forums.developer.apple.com/thread/4017) not supporting TLS 1.2.